SysCV/r3d3/README.md

 outdoor environments.
 Consequently, we achieve state-of-the-art dense depth prediction on the DDAD and nuScenes benchmarks.

-## Requirements

-To run the code you will need ...
-* **Inference:** Running the demos will require a GPU with at least 24G of memory.

 ## Getting Started
 1. Clone the repo using the `--recursive` flag
 ```Bash